README.md

 • 🌍 Browser Automation β€” Chrome/Chromium control via CDP for web browsing, screenshots, and interaction

-• πŸ”„ Real-Time Streaming β€” Line-by-line agent output with tool use detection and MCP server integration
+• πŸ”„ Real-Time Streaming β€” Line-by-line agent output, tool use, progress, and status events over Server-Sent Events

 • 🧩 Skills System β€” Discoverable, indexable, cross-agent skill sharing with file watching

-• 🎨 Image & Video Generation β€” Standalone MCP servers for AI-powered image and video creation
+• 🎨 Image & Video Generation β€” AI-powered image and video workflows available through the runtime tooling

 • πŸ‘· Runtime Worker Orchestration β€” Root jobs can launch isolated child workers with inherited memory scope, structured context packets, root-centric events, and rollup accounting